analoglab/ee230_AnalogLab_autumn2021/ngspice_version27/README.md

 ## Install using .deb package Linux

-Download the .deb package ,execute the followinf line .<br />
+Download the .deb package ,Open terminal in folder where the package got downloaded ,execute the followinf line .<br />

 ```
 $ sudo dpkg -i ngspice_27-1_amd64.deb